 Normani then returns on the pre-chorus which features an ascending melody that ultimately leads to a drop that is simply not big enough to really work.
 This isn’t a delivery a problem as much as it is a production problem.
 The pre-chorus builds beautifully, but the transition to the hook should have been much stronger to really impress.
 This is especially important because the hook is great; he “Diamonds Are A Girl’s Best Friend” interpolation works very well!
 Finally, Normani’s bridge is the main highlight of the track, her flow is impressive and simply a joy to listen to.

-Admittedly, “Diamonds” is underwhelming, simply because of both of these beautiful and talented ladies are capable of so much more.
+Admittedly, “Diamonds” is underwhelming simply because both of these talented ladies are capable of so much more.
 That being said, it is just a soundtrack single.
 Obviously an original Miley-Ariana or Lana-Ariana collaboration will sound very different from “Don’t Call Me Angel.”
 Based on the teasers and trailer that we’ve seen from Birds of Prey so far, “Diamonds” seems to fit the tongue-in-cheek cockiness and swagger of the film.
 This isn’t going to make or break either lady’s debut album, but it does increase anticipation for a collaboration between the two that is independent of a film.